music

 Chamomile Club and the Infrastructure of Independence

 MOIO did not succeed alone.
-In 2021, he and his brother Monjola — himself a rising solo artist — founded Chamomile Club, a Dublin-based creative collective that functions as label, community hub, and creative agency.
+In 2021, he and his brother Monjola, himself a rising solo artist, founded Chamomile Club, a Dublin-based creative collective that functions as label, community hub, and creative agency.
 The roster includes Aby Coulibaly, Thomas Kettle, and a rotating cast of producers, photographers, and videographers.
-The Earthday EP launch at the Botanical Garden on Liberty Lane was not just a release party — it was a statement about who gets to build the infrastructure.
+The Earthday EP launch at the Botanical Garden on Liberty Lane was not just a release party.
+It was a statement about who gets to build the infrastructure.

 In Ireland, where the music industry has historically struggled to support artists who don't fit neatly into a folk or rock tradition, Chamomile Club represents something genuinely new: a self-sustaining ecosystem for Black Irish creatives, distributed through Universal Music Group but controlled from within.
+The distinction between distribution and control is not semantic.
+Plenty of artists have major distribution and minimal control.
+What Chamomile Club preserves is the ability to make aesthetic decisions without committee approval, to define the visual language of the work, to decide what the project is before anyone else gets a vote.

 The EP as Act of Ownership